 Including our existing cash and cash equivalents, we believe that we have sufficient working capital on hand to fund operations such that there is no substantial doubt as to our ability to continue as a going concern at the date the financial statements were issued.
 There can be no assurance that we will be successful in acquiring additional funding, that our projections of future working capital needs will prove accurate, or that any additional funding would be sufficient to continue operations in future years.
-Based on our current operating plan, we believe that our existing cash and cash equivalents together with the drawdown of the remaining \$100 million under the Loan Agreement with Hercules will be sufficient to meet our anticipated cash requirements into the middle of 2023.
+Based on our current operating plan, we believe that our existing cash and cash equivalents together with the drawdown of the remaining \$100 million under our Loan Agreement with Hercules are sufficient to fund operations for at least the next twelve months and receipt of \$175 million in additional milestone payments under our Revenue Interest Financing Agreement, will be sufficient to fund our operations through the end of 2024.